CodeFromSpec/.github/framework/CODE_FROM_SPEC.md

 When something changes — a spec is updated, an external dependency changes, or a full regeneration is needed — run a resync:

-1. **Detect and resolve spec staleness** — run `staleness-check`.
-   For each stale node, revise the spec content if needed and update the declared versions.
-If changes introduce ambiguity or require human judgment, stop and consult the user.
-Process in dependency order: parents before children, dependencies before dependents.
+1. **Resolve spec staleness** — call `staleness-check`.
+Fix the first stale spec or test node it reports, then call the tool again.
+Repeat until no spec or test nodes are stale.
+The tool reports top-down, so resolving a parent before its children avoids cascading rework.
+If a fix introduces ambiguity or requires human judgment, stop and consult the user.

-2. **Generate code** — run `staleness-check` again.
-For each stale file, dispatch a code generation agent (see Resources).
+2. **Generate code** — call `staleness-check`.
+Dispatch a code generation subagent for the first stale file it reports (see Resources), then call the tool again.
+Repeat until no stale files remain.

 3. **Verify** — build and run tests.
 If anything fails, trace back to the spec and correct it.
 Do not patch the generated code.